mgamba/gsd/README.md

 ### Getting Started

-To get started, install Groovestack Launch Utility by running

-`yarn create groovestack $AppName` or\
+To get started, simply run the Groovestack Utility with the command `yarn create groovestack $AppName` or\

 `pnpm create groovestack $AppName` or\
 `npm create groovestack@latest $AppName` or\
 `npx create-groovestack@latest $AppName`